shoreless-ltd/tbg-oauth2-gitlab/README.md

 ## Reporting issues

-If you find any issues, please report them in the issue tracker on our website: https://github.com/shoreless-ltd/tbg-oauth2-gitlab/issues
+If you find any issues, please report them in the issue tracker: https://github.com/shoreless-ltd/tbg-oauth2-gitlab/issues